 Sometimes inspiration comes from examples of what companies are doing successfully, and OSHA has assembled exemplary instances of companies protecting workers from heat stress.
 If your company has effective tips to share, you can also submit them by emailing them to HeatSafetyTips@dol.gov.
 Three working examples of employers beating the heat include:

-Land of Lincoln Goodwill Industries in Springfield, Illinois has implemented a buddy system so that workers can watch out for each other, and quickly report symptoms of heat illness to their supervisor.
+Land of Lincoln Goodwill Industries in Springfield, Illinois, has a buddy system.
+Workers watch out for each other and quickly report symptoms of heat illness to their supervisor.
 By company policy, new employees are to be acclimated to the heat by getting frequent breaks during their first two weeks on the job and during heat waves.
 Workers are also equipped with cooling caps and bandanas, and may work earlier shifts.
 Additional breaks, water, and hydrating sports drinks are provided on days when temperatures are expected to soar.

 Workers at aviation maintenance company Valair Aviation in Oklahoma City, Oklahoma, perform work activities in aircraft hangars that can exceed 95 degrees.
 Large fans, ice machines, and filtered water dispensers are placed around the hangars, and jobs can rotate to cooler locations within the hangars.
 Workers are trained on the signs of dehydration, heat cramps, and heat stroke, with nearly all of the workers certified in first aid, CPR, and defibrillator use.
 If heat illness does occur, they will know how to handle the situation until EMS arrives.

 Keeping workers cool through fine misting water spray throughout the day is key at Ballard Marine Construction of Washougal, Washington.
 The marine contractor serves global clients in the nuclear, hydroelectric, salvage, pipeline, and submarine cable industries.
-To combat the heat, the company ensures set-up of portable shade canopies with misting hoses woven throughout the frames continually spraying workers, and the company has also installed misters on its barges and pairs them with misting fans.
+To combat the heat, the company ensures set-up of portable shade canopies with misting hoses woven throughout the frames that continually spray workers.
+Barges are installed with misters and misting fans.